dyyfk/weiqi-fullstack/README.md

 - [ ] Frontend methods are all in one file
 - [ ] Users should have a rating system
 - [ ] User avatars are inconsistent on the dashboard page
-- [ ] The update users list event is not consistent for different users.
 - [ ] The room status is not being updated correctly

 ### ✅ solved issues: